V60 Recipe (Advanced 4:6 Method)

 If you are using filter roast or light-roasted coffee beans, and you are not using a temperature adjustable electric kettle, make sure that you brew with water just off the boil, so that you know you are brewing with water at 94°C and above.

-That is because water loses heat really quickly — in a matter of seconds, especially if you in are in an air-conditioned room or brewing under cold weather.
+That is because water loses heat really quickly — in a matter of seconds, especially if you in are in an air-conditioned room or brewing in cold weather.

 On the other hand, for espresso roast, you can allow hot water to cool for 3 to 5 mins (88°C-92°C) before brewing, depending on the temperature of your surroundings.

-So, if you are in an air-conditioned room or brewing under cold weather, you probably only have to wait a minute or don’t even have to wait.
+So, if you’re brewing in an air-conditioned room or in cold weather, you might find that you only need to wait a minute, or maybe you don’t need to wait at all.

 Of course, there is no harm if you want to try brewing your espresso roast with water straight off the boil; your coffee is just going to taste more intense, and you might like it after all!

-In short, to get the best V60 recipe, you’ll need HOT enough water.
+In short, to get the best result from this V60 recipe, you’ll need HOT enough water.
 If the water is not hot enough, you might get an under-extracted brew, which can be too acidic.

 5. Change your brewing kettle